-The new capital requirements have a three-year phase-in of the capital conservation buffer applied to the risk-adjusted capital ratios.
+The capital requirements have a three-year phase-in of the capital conservation buffer applied to the risk-adjusted capital ratios.
 There is no phase-in of the leverage buffer.
 Amounts shown reflect the full capital conservation buffer.
+Must include the regulatory minimum requirement for the URE and UREE Leverage ratio.